Christian Hirschbühl

 Christian Hirschbühl (born 19 April 1990) is an Austrian alpine ski racer.
-Hirschbuehl specializes in the technical events of slalom and giant slalom.
-Hirschbühl made his World Cup debut on 17 January 2015.
+Hirschbühl specializes in the technical events of slalom and giant slalom.

 Career

 Hirschbühl made his World Cup debut on 17 January 2015 in the Wengen slalom, but did not finish the first run.
 On 25 October 2015 at Sölden, he scored his first World Cup points, with a 22nd in the giant slalom.